Trans International Airlines: Deregulation and a new name

 After the Saturn merger, TIA was by far the most dominant supplemental.
 As Table 3 shows, in 1978, the last year of the regulated era, TIA accounted for over 43% of all supplemental revenue.
 But TIA was still of modest size overall; in 1978, the largest scheduled airline by revenue was United Airlines, with over 15 times TIA's revenue at $3.5 billion.
-US airline deregulation came into effect in 1979, but by year-end 1978, the CAB had already approved TIA scheduled servic to Europe.
-By May 1979, TIA was flying scheduled service to Amsterdam from Los Angeles and New York.
-On October 1, the airline aligned its name with that of its parent, becoming Transamerica Airlines (TA).
+US airline deregulation came into effect in 1979, but by year-end 1978, the CAB had already approved TIA scheduled service to Europe.
+By May 1979, TIA was flying to Amsterdam from Los Angeles and New York.
+On October 1, the airline aligned its name with that of its parent, becoming Transamerica Airlines.

-At the time, TA said it wanted to become a leading international scheduled carrier and add eight Boeing 747s over three years.
-But instead the airline (proud of its record of profitability) took a cautious stance, largely sticking to the charter business it knew, aiming, as of 1982, to generate 15% of revenues from scheduled service, with military charters another 30%.
+At the time, the airline said it wanted to become a leading international scheduled carrier and add eight Boeing 747s over three years.
+But instead, proud of its record of profitability, took a cautious stance, largely sticking to the charter business it knew, aiming, as of 1982, to generate 15% of revenues from scheduled service, with military charters another 30%.
 It continued to focus on international charters, where it benefitted from former players dropping out, as, overall, international charter volumes declined substantially in the first few years after deregulation.
 TA's scheduled service reflected this modest ambition, with low frequency service on relatively few routes, mostly international (see Destinations).
-In the end Transamerica took delivery of only three 747s.
+In the end Transamerica took delivery of just three 747s.
 It converted 12 DC-8-61/63s to DC-8-71/73s (re-engining with CFM56-2 high-bypass turbofans and other upgrades).
 Transamerica noted its 70-series DC-8s had the same number of seats as the then brand-new Boeing 767, while having international range (not true of initial 767 models, which, pre-ETOPS, were not intercontinental aircraft) and operating costs within 1% of the 767, at half the cost.